aws-samples/cfn101-workshop/workshop/content/40-cloudformation-features/300-lab-03-functions.md

 ```
 {{% /expand %}}

-1. Use `Ref` function to pass user input to resource property.
+1. Use the intrinsic function `Ref` to pass the `AmiID` parameter input to resource property.
 ```yaml
           ImageId: !Ref AmiID
 ```